EdgeFortress/OSS-13/README.md

 ## Compile

 The easiest way to compile project now is a Visual Studio 2017 solution.
-All you need is to rename three LibraryPaths_Example.props files to LibraryPaths.props and set correct paths to SFML libraries for each of them.
+All you need is to rename Properties/LibraryPaths_Example.props file to LibraryPaths.props and edit its paths to SFML libraries.

 Also CMake is provided.